- Dept Admin

 - Outreach and clubs

-General: This course is part one of a two term course on Statistical Mechanics and Thermodynamics.
-The first term (PH 641, this course) provides a thorough introduction into thermodynamics and classical and quantum statistical mechanics.
-Examples will be taken from a broad range of topics and disciplines: physics, chemistry, biology, cosmology, and more.
+General: This course is part one of a two-term course on Statistical Mechanics and Thermodynamics.
+The first term (PH 641, this course) provides a thorough introduction to thermodynamics and both classical and quantum statistical mechanics.
+The pace will be brisk, but no prior exposure to thermophysics topics are assumed as student backgrounds vary greatly.
+Examples will be taken from a broad range of topics and disciplines: physics, chemistry, biology, cosmology, materials science and more.